Stall Bars = Pull up + Leg Raises + Bodyweight

 5. Stall Bar Inversion

 For this exercise, start by standing in front of the stall bars with your back to the bars.
-From there, lean against the bars with your back, and hold the bar that is on the same level of your hands.
+From there, lean against the bars with your back, and hold the bar that is on the same level as your hands.
 Lift your legs upward, such that you are hanging upside down on the bar.
 Gently drop your legs back and repeat 5 times per set, with your target being 12 reps in each set.

 To increase the safety of the exercise, have a friend stand by you when performing the stall bar inversion.